 While the pandemic has hit care delivery organizations hard, it has also accelerated transformation across health and life sciences at an unprecedented scale and pace.
 Right now, I’m seeing organizations hit the gas pedal in a few key areas:

-There’s been a major acceleration in care delivery transformation and the shift to consumerism—providing care where and when the consumer wants it.
+Providing care where and when the consumer wants it.
 Telehealth is here to stay.
 Digital front doors are opening.
 If you think about how much the industry has evolved in the last year alone, imagine where it will be eight years from now.
 By the end of the decade, we can expect that about 75 percent of care can be delivered through alternative or non-traditional methods – home, retail locations, virtual – thanks to advances in medical technology, remote patient monitoring, and digital tools that haven’t even been developed yet.

-We’re also seeing rapid advances in life sciences, with an acute focus on advancing treatments for major disease states and faster speed-to-market by enabling repeatable commercialization and globalization best practices.
+With an acute focus on advancing treatments for major disease states and faster speed-to-market by enabling repeatable commercialization and globalization best practices.
 The ability to thrive in this new world will take clinical trial innovation, reimagining the supply chain, and harnessing the power of data.

-On the payer side, health plans are focusing on their competitive position in this transforming environment.
+In this transforming environment.
 How to retain membership and grow while trimming costs?
 The answer is in modernizing through the use of AI and automation and creating a connected consumer experience powered by data interoperability and digital tools—all while focusing on long-term diversification strategies.